10 Best Monuments Everyone Must See In India

 Taj Mahal, Agra

-Built as imitation of God’s Heaven on earth, Taj Mahal stands amidst a 42-acre complex on the bank of River Yamuna in Agra.
+Taj Mahal is located in the middle of a 42-acre compound on the banks of the River Yamuna in Agra.

 Other Monuments which could have been on the list: